 To begin, AAA has a Top Ten list.
 That’s from which the award winner will come.
 You’ll see that six of the top ten are EVs.
-The list is a mix of electric, hybrid and high mileage gas powered vehicles.
-Therefore, these vehicles are ranging from luxury to economical.
+The list is a mix of electric, hybrid, and high-mileage gas-powered vehicles.
+Therefore, these vehicles range from luxury to economical.

-Each year, AAA’s automotive research team and its automotive research center identifies and tests dozens of vehicles.
+Each year, AAA’s automotive research team and its automotive research center identify and tests dozens of vehicles.
 All that meet its “green” criteria.
 But we add a family-friendly component, too.
-These vehicles were tested and scored in 13 categories, including braking, fuel economy, emissions, handling, cargo capacity and ride comfort.
+These vehicles were tested and scored in 13 categories: braking, fuel economy, emissions, handling, cargo capacity, and ride comfort.
 The top ten total scoring vehicles are listed below.